lbcb-sci/pyhera/README.md

 ## Tools
 ### PyHera
 PyHera is a python implementation of HERA scaffolder.
+HERA uses overlaps between contigs and reads and also self-overalps between reads to generate a graph.
+It then generates numerous paths between contigs, groups them according to their length and choses the best representative path.
 The paper on the HERA is available at bioRchiv: https://www.biorxiv.org/content/early/2018/06/13/345983.

 ### Ezra
 Ezra is a result of a graduation thesis work done by Ivan Krpelnik on University of Zareb Faculty of Electrical Engineering and Computing.
+Ezra uses MSA (Multiple Sequence Alignment) to extend contigs on each end and is also able to connect two contigs using long reads that overlap with both of them.
+To make the best use of the extension step, Ezra should be run in several iterations.
 This thesis is available here: http://complex.zesoi.fer.hr/data/pdf/Ivan_Krpelnik_diplomski.pdf.

 Ezra is included as a submodule, with main repository at: https://gitlab.com/Krpa/ezra.